ryukoposting/toposort/README.md

 ```

 `topoSort` performs a topological sort of a collection of items that have type
 `T`.
-The input to `topoSort` maps items to their dependencies.
-The items must
+The input to `topoSort` is a map of items to their dependencies.
+The items
-implement the concept `Hashable`, which has two requirements:
+must implement the concept `Hashable`, which has two requirements:

   - `hash(T): Hash` (a function that returns a hash of `T`)
   - `` `$`(T): string`` (a `$` operator that returns a `string`).
 This